calebrotich/hello-world/README.md

 # hello-world
-A hello world repository to maintain the culture of learning new things in software development
+A hello world repository to maintain the culture of learning new things in software development.
+Culture not to be broken.